msrsan/markoblog/_posts/2018-11-20-Focus-on-your-Core.md

 description: With limited time and space, not focusing exclusively on your core can be costly by steering the conversation away.
 crosspost_to_medium: false
 ---
-No, it is a not a gym / fitness blog post.
+No, this is not a gym / fitness blog post.

 In a job interview, while doing a product sale, pitching your company in front of an audience, raising funds for a company or even flirting with a potential partner .. there is a tendency to **overtalk**, run short on time and not achieve the set goal of that *conversation*.